No nurse or caregiver expects to be confronted by an angry patient, but it happens more often than not.

 Sometimes it is easy to want to prove that you are right and they are wrong.

-I have learned not to waste too much time trying to prove anything to someone who is ill and in pain.
+I’ve learned not to waste too much time trying to prove anything to someone who is ill and in pain.

-5. Define Your Motive.
+5. Define Your Motive